ktustanowski/sounddemo/README.md

 # The Sound Analysis Demo
-Application used as an example in articles on my blog https://cornerbit.tech
+Application used as an example in articles on my blog on https://medium.com/@kamil.tustanowski